Dennis & Bruce Adventures (So Far):

 “I’ he—r ya, Sparky.
 Over –and o’ut.”

 It died instantly.
 So did the next three that he sniped in quick succession from his perch on top of the fried carcass.
-One of the shots caught a fallen pulse rifle, and blue lightning lanced out from it, spearing two more lizards like spitted pigs.
+One of the shots hit a fallen pulse rifle, and blue lightning lanced out from it, spearing two more lizards like spitted pigs.
 My brain resurfaced through the shock of near-death long enough to thank God that none of my men had been too close; gretzi had a violent reaction to metal.
 I still get a metallic tang on my tongue at the memory of my first encounter with the alien ammo.
 But that was better than the nightmares.

 I wasn’t dead.
 724 days.
 A new record.